1st, 2nd, 3rd: wondering what do these numbers mean on linkedin profiles?

 What’s in it for me?

-2. What TO DO when you send a connection request on Linkedin
+2. What to do when you send a linkedin connection request

 My first advice is to only add a note if it’s super relevant.
 If you have no ideas of what to say, say nothing.